Spare ribs: Asia

 In Chinese cuisine, pork spare ribs are generally first cut into 7 to 10 cm sections, which then may be fried, steamed, or braised.

 In the Cantonese cuisine of southern China, spare ribs are generally red in color and roasted with a sweet and savory sauce.
 This variety of spare ribs is grouped as one of the most common items of siu mei, or Cantonese roasted meat dishes.
 In American Chinese cuisine, pork spare ribs are generally cooked in char siu style, and often feature as a part of the appetizer dish called pu pu platter.

 In Canada, a variant of the dish called Thunder Bay bon bons is made by deep frying pork spare ribs.

 Chinese-style spare ribs are usually consumed by gnawing the meat off small bone sections held aloft with chopsticks.

 Spareribs are a popular dish in Korean cuisine.
 They are often grilled or barbecued.
 They can also be made into a stew or soup.

 Southern American

 Spare ribs are popular in the American South.
-They are generally cooked on a barbecue grill or on an open fire, and are served as a slab (bones and all) with a sauce.
+They are generally cooked on a smoker like a pellet smoker or an offset smoker, and are served as a slab (bones and all) with a sauce.
 The combination of an infamously fickle meat, very narrow target temperature window, delicate spice balancing, and long cooking times have earned spare ribs the reputation of a notoriously difficult dish to prepare properly.
 Due to the extended cooking times required for barbecuing, ribs in restaurants are often prepared first by boiling, parboiling or steaming the rib rack and then finishing it on the grill.